ruuda/blog/posts/on-benchmarking.md

   and may be a much better reflection of a typical run.
   However, the median cannot be used to assess throughput, because it fails to account for the outliers.

+The minimum and median are special cases of quantiles: the 0-quantile and 0.5-quantile.
+Other quantiles can be useful too.
+If you don’t care about latency of a typical run, but rather about worst-case performance, the 0.9 or even 0.99-quantile may be a good summary.
+(The maximum is rarely a good idea, because a program can experience an unbounded amount of slowdown in unlucky cases, whereas there is a limit to how quickly a program can run.)
+A caveat of extreme quantiles is that you need sufficient data to be able to compute them reliably: if you have less than 100 data points, the 0.01-quantile must be extrapolated from the data, rather than computed.
+And even if you have that many data points, extreme quantiles are sensitive to noise.
+The 0.5-quantile on the other hand is usually very stable and insensitive to outliers even for few data points.

+Make a plot here, of the distribution of the 0.9-quantile and 0.5-quantile?

 A statistical test
 ------------------